 Also known as: crewel stitch, stalk stitch, point de cable

 Through my research, I found out that stem stitch is crewel stitch.
 It is one of the easiest to be done and perhaps even one of the first stitches to be taught to any beginner.
 But, many times, people often refer to embroidery work itself as crewel work, though the actual crewel stitch (stem stitch) is never as commonly employed in it!
-This creates a bit of a confusion on if crewel work consists of only crewel stitch (stem stitch).
+This creates a bit of confusion on if crewel work consists of only crewel stitch (stem stitch).

 Let us now get to the procedure.
 To make the logic clearer for stem stitch, I have drawn a temporary stitch line with a pencil.
 A stitch line is through which all stitches will be running.
 Now, note that all the stitch points in stem stitch will fall ON the stitch line.
 I will be working this stitch from left to right.
-This instruction is for right handed learners.
+This instruction is for right-handed learners.

 |Fig 1: Bring out the thread through A and take it in through B. Take the needle backwards and bring the thread out through C. Make sure the point C lies over the stitch A-B.||Fig 2: You need to note that the point C lies about half way through A and B. Also note that C lies on top of the stitch A-B. So, all the subsequent stitch points will lie on top their previous stitch.|